mr-kotik/inGOing/SECURITY.md

 # Security Considerations

+## Legal Disclaimer

+This security documentation is provided SOLELY for:
+- Educational and research purposes only
+- Understanding security concepts
+- Learning about protection mechanisms
+- Testing security of authorized systems

+**PROHIBITED USE:**
+1. ❌ Any unauthorized access to computer systems
+2. ❌ Any malicious or harmful activities
+3. ❌ Any illegal activities under local, state, or federal laws
+4. ❌ Any activities violating individual privacy or security

+**DISCLAIMER:**
+- 🚫 The author bears ABSOLUTELY NO RESPONSIBILITY for any malicious use
+- 🚫 The author is NOT LIABLE for any criminal activities or damage
+- 🚫 The author DOES NOT ENDORSE any harmful or illegal activities
+- 🚫 The author DISCLAIMS ALL LIABILITY for any consequences

+**USE ENTIRELY AT YOUR OWN RISK AND RESPONSIBILITY.**

 ## Overview

 This document outlines security measures and best practices for deploying and operating the remote administration tool.